 A CVA can be an effective method of solving severe debt problems, and in five years or less, your company could be legally debt-free.
 Once the CVA is completed, all debt should be written off.

 Corporate restructuring may be necessary not because your business is struggling but simply because there is a shift in responsibilities at the top of the hierarchy.

 This may include a change in the ownership structure or adding new investors.

 Mergers and acquisitions

 One of the best ways you can quickly increase your business’s profitability is to incorporate an existing company into yours – whether that’s buying it outright or merging with another company and absorbing its assets.

-Mergers and acquisitions can allow your business to rapidly increase its revenue, production capacity and market reach, and avoiding the time and hard work of building a new company.
+Mergers and acquisitions can allow your business to rapidly increase its revenue, production capacity, and market reach and avoid the time and hard work of building a new company.

 Divestment and Spin-Offs

 Divestment means that if part of your business is no longer profitable or fulfilling a strategic purpose, you could sell it to raise capital or close it to save on running costs.

 If you wish to reduce your involvement in a unit of your business without entirely stepping away from it, a spin-off might be a better solution.
 This involves restructuring the unit to become its own standalone company, which you will still have a stake in.